 Before the Activity

-- The QR codes in this activity were all created using the website https://www.the-qrcode-generator.com/.
-Scan each QR code using a QR coder reader app to verify that all questions are still operating properly.
-If the codes aren’t working, refer to the next section on How to Build a QR Code Scavenger Hunt Game from Scratch.
+- The QR codes in this activity were created using the https://www.the-qrcode-generator.com/ website.
+Scan each QR code using a QR coder reader app to verify that all questions are still operating correctly.
+If the codes are not working, refer to the next section on How to Build a QR Code Scavenger Hunt Game from Scratch.

-- If students have never used a QR code reader before please share the following instructions:
+- If students have never used QR code readers, share the following instructions:

 - If using an iPhone 6 or later:

 - Go to the camera on the phone.

 - Hold the camera over the QR code as if taking a picture of it.